-- Prevention Tools: What works, what doesn't - Idaho Office of Drug Policy 2016 Evidence-based programs planning workbook - Substance Use Prevention Resources for Youth and College Students - Substance Use Prevention, Youth.gov - Idaho evidence-based programs and practices - Blueprints for Healthy Youth Development - Office of Juvenile Justice and Delinquency Prevention (OJJDP) - Evidence-Based Practices Resource Center (SAMHSA) - Prevention Professional Development: Youth-serving and prevention professionals are eligible to apply for scholarships to attend trainings or conferences.
+- Prevention Tools: What works, what doesn't - - Evidence-based practices selection and planning workbook - Substance Use Prevention Resources for Youth and College Students - Substance Use Prevention, Youth.gov - Idaho evidence-based programs and practices - Blueprints for Healthy Youth Development - Office of Juvenile Justice and Delinquency Prevention (OJJDP) - Evidence-Based Practices Resource Center (SAMHSA) - Prevention Professional Development: Youth-serving and prevention professionals are eligible to apply for scholarships to attend trainings or conferences.
 By participating in trainings, the participant will be better prepared to positively support the youth they work with and prevent youth substance use.
+Youth are also eligible to apply for prevention training and development opportunities.
+Prevention professional development opportunities are eligible for a maximum of 2 training opportunities, and \$5,000 in funding (total) each year.